-On the day of the viva voce examination, the examining team have a pre-viva meeting where they exchange their preliminary reports.
-They will discuss the questions they will ask the candidate and agree on how the viva should proceed (see also role of Independent Chair Appendix C).
+On the day of the viva voce examination, the examining team have a pre-viva meeting where they exchange their Pre-Viva Reports.
+They will discuss the questions they will ask the candidate and agree on how the viva should proceed (see also Guidelines for Independent Chairs Appendix D).

-Following the viva voce examination the examiners will make their recommendation on a Joint Report form.
-This report, together with the preliminary reports on the thesis, should provide sufficiently detailed comments on the scope and quality of work to enable the Research Awards Sub-committee to satisfy itself that the recommendation chosen is correct.
+Following the viva voce examination the examiners will make their recommendation on a Post-Viva Recommendation form.
+This recommendation, together with the Pre-Viva reports on the thesis, should provide sufficiently detailed comments on the scope and quality of work to enable the Research Awards Sub-committee to satisfy itself that the recommendation chosen is correct.
 All examiners' recommendations are subject to ratification by the Research Awards Sub-Committee and, as appropriate, the Professional Doctorate Progression and Award Board.